Krkonoše National Park: History

 The first steps towards nature conservation in the Giant Mountains were taken as early as 1952, when state nature reserves were declared, including Kotelní jámy, Pančavská louka and Labský důl.
 These areas were supervised by nature conservationists subordinate to the Regional National Committee in Hradec Králové, among whom were prominent nature conservationists such as Zdeněk Pilous, Jindřich Ambrož and Josef Šourek.
 Their task was not only to monitor the condition of protected areas, but also to draw attention to inappropriate interventions in the landscape and to promote appropriate conservation measures.

 Conservationists had to face various challenges, including pressure from intensive tourism and economic exploitation of the landscape.
 The basis for the future management of the park was not only the professional knowledge, but also the practical experience of conservators who had already worked on the protection of key sites in previous years.
 Thanks to their efforts, it was possible to create a comprehensive protection system that was to ensure the preservation of the unique nature of the Giant Mountains for future generations.
 Over time, the need for a more comprehensive approach to the protection of the Giant Mountains grew, which led to the preparation and subsequent proclamation of the Krkonoše National Park (KRNAP).

 The Krkonoše National Park was proclaimed on 17 May 1963 by Government Decree No. 41/1963, four years after the Polish Krkonoše National Park (Karkonoski Park Narodowy), which was established on 16 January 1959.
 In 1986, the national park was expanded to include a protective zone by Government Decree No. 58/1986 Coll.
 The statute of the Krkonoše National Park was re-proclaimed by Government Decree No. 165/1991 Coll.: "The mission of the national park is to preserve and improve its natural environment, in particular the protection or restoration of self-governing functions of natural systems, strict protection of wild animals and plants, preservation of the typical appearance of the landscape, fulfillment of scientific and educational goals, as well as the use of the national park area for ecologically sustainable tourism and recreation that does not deteriorate the environment."
-The last legislative re-proclaimation of the Krkonoše National Park was Act No.123/2017 Coll., amending Act No. 114/1992 Coll., on Nature and Landscape Protection (KRNAP is promulgated under Section 15b).
+The last legislative re-proclamation of the Krkonoše National Park was Act No.123/2017 Coll., amending Act No. 114/1992 Coll., on Nature and Landscape Protection (KRNAP is promulgated under Section 15b).